-What is it?
+What is Peripheral Neuropathy?

+Your nervous system has two parts, the central nervous system and the peripheral nervous system.
+The central nervous system consists of your brain and spinal cord and their functions.
 The peripheral nervous system consists of the nerves connected to your central nervous system that come away from the center of the spine and include the nerves that lead to your arms and legs and your internal organs.

 Peripheral neuropathy can be damage to one nerve (mononeuropathy), a nerve group (multiple mononeuropathy), or nerves throughout the body (polyneuropathy).
 The nerves that can be affected are:

 - autonomic nerves – blood pressure, heart rate, organ functions, etc.

 When the peripheral nerves are damaged or diseased, they do not function properly and your brain does not receive proper communication with the parts of your body that are affected.

 Symptoms of peripheral neuropathy can include numbness, tingling, weakness, burning pain, sharp shooting pain, and loss of reflexes with early signs beginning in the arms or legs.

 The symptoms of peripheral neuropathy depend upon the nerves that are damaged and how many nerves are damaged.